Creating a static configuration file

 - Create a service account.

-- Create a node group of any suitable configuration.
+- Create a node group with any suitable configuration.

 - Install kubect

-and configure it to work with the new cluster.
+and set it up to work with the new cluster.
 Add the credentials to thetest.kubeconfigconfiguration file using the--kubeconfig=test.kubeconfigparameter.

 Get a unique cluster ID